Vasilyg10/readme-generator/README.md

   To install this application you will need to install node.js.
 You can find this at https://nodejs.org/en/download/.
 Also you will need to install the inquirer npm package by typing the following in your root folder in the command line 'npm i inquirer'.

   ## Usage
   To use this application clone the repo to your computer and after opening in a code editor type in the command line 'node index.js' and it will prompt you to answer the necessary questions.
+See this video fur more details on how to use this application: https://drive.google.com/file/d/1NXPf22QIYwTJEIEmZmCcDwgwrLukytLA/view

   ## License
   MIT